ThatTakashi/Notes-site/content/notes/Inquiry-Standard-Research.md

     - Timeline based view
     - Calendar View
     - List view
-- Provides app intergration and automation features
+- Provides app integration and automation features
     - Allows the linking of existing workshop systems
     - Allows repetitive tasks such as adding a customer to be automated